 The optimization plot displays the fitted values for the predictor settings.
-However, you should examine the prediction intervals in the output to determine whether the range of likely values for a single future value falls within acceptable boundaries for the process.
+For a linear regression model, examine the prediction intervals in the output to determine whether the range of likely values for a single future value falls within acceptable boundaries for the process.

 Use the fit values to identify the point estimate of each response variable for the settings in the optimization plot.